 Supervision, Consulting & Training

-I have practiced psychotherapy for more than 35 years and published a book on the process of therapy, entitled A User’s Guide to Therapy: What to Expect and How You Can Benefit.
-I also have more than 25 years of experience providing supervision and consultation for clinical social workers, marriage and family therapists and other mental health practitioners.
+Along with having practiced psychotherapy for more nearly 50 years, I have more than 40 years of experience providing supervision and consultation for clinical social workers, marriage and family therapists and other mental health practitioners.
 In addition, I offer training and consultation for supervisors.
-As a member of the faculty of the St. Catherine University/University of St. Thomas School of Social Work MSW Program, I have taught classes in clinical services supervision and program management.
+As a member of the faculty of the St. Catherine University/University of St. Thomas School of Social Work MSW Program, I taught classes in clinical services supervision and program management.

-In 1994, I co‐founded the school’s Supervision Institute and continue to serve as co‐director.
-The mission of the Institute is to promote greater knowledge of the skills, theory, approaches and issues involved in clinical supervision.
-Its philosophy is that the development of competent practitioners depends on competent supervision.
-Since the inception of the Institute, I have conducted training sessions in supervision for practitioners in the community on a yearly basis.
+In 1994, I co‐founded the school’s Supervision Institute and served as co-director for 22 years.
+The mission of the Institute was to promote greater knowledge of the skills, theory, approaches and issues involved in clinical supervision.
+Its philosophy was that the development of competent practitioners depends on competent supervision.
+During my tenure at the Institute I conducted training sessions in supervision for practitioners in the community on almost a yearly basis.

-In addition to my work through the Institute, I have offered more than 25 workshops and presentations both nationally and locally on the topic of supervision in general, including several on cross‐cultural supervision.
+In addition to my work through the Institute, I have offered more than 60 workshops and presentations both nationally and locally on the topic of supervision in general, including several on cross‐cultural supervision.
 This training history includes a 30‐hour course for social workers and supervisors at the Mayo Clinic in Rochester, Minnesota.
 I have published several journal articles on the topic of supervision and am the author of Supervisory Relationships: Exploring the Human Element (1997) and co‐creator of the training video and manual, Challenges in Cross Cultural Supervision (2000).
-Currently I serve on the editorial board of the journal The Clinical Supervisor.
+I also published a book on the process of therapy, entitled A User’s Guide to Therapy: What to Expect and How You Can Benefit (2009).
+For several years I served on the editorial board of the journal The Clinical Supervisor.